Our Case Study for Captain Cook Salt

 The sales team was recruited and brand identity was created.

 The product was launched successfully on a pan India basis.

 The product was accepted by the consumers and consumer feedback was positive.

-The product became instant hit and grew by almost 300 % every year and became Rs 100 crores brand in the fourth year.
+The product became an instant hit and grew by almost 300 % every year and became Rs 100 crores brand in the fourth year.

-This resulted in product being very successful.
+This resulted in the product being very successful.
 The media dubbed the launch as one of the “best product launches in the decade.”